IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/low-resource.md

 Participants will submit their final predictions in the following format where "team_name" is the name of their team:

-team_name.st.constrained.primary.que-spa.txt
+- team_name.st.constrained.primary.que-spa.txt
-team_name.st.constrained.contrastive1.que-spa.txt
+- team_name.st.constrained.contrastive1.que-spa.txt
-team_name.st.constrained.contrastive2.que-spa.txt
+- team_name.st.constrained.contrastive2.que-spa.txt
-team_name.st.unconstrained.primary.que-spa.txt
+- team_name.st.unconstrained.primary.que-spa.txt
-team_name.st.unconstrained.contrastive1.que-spa.txt
+- team_name.st.unconstrained.contrastive1.que-spa.txt
-team_name.st.unconstrained.contrastive2.que-spa.txt
+- team_name.st.unconstrained.contrastive2.que-spa.txt

 If participants do not have a constrained/unconstrained system or primary, constrastive1, constrastive2 they should submit only the files that the have, please do NOT repeat submissions.

-Submission files should contain translations in the format of 1 per line following the format of the segments file (in sequence) found here: <a href=>"Quechua Test Segments File Order"</a>
+Submission files should contain translations in the format of 1 per line following the format of the segments file (in sequence) found here: <a href="https://github.com/Llamacha/IWSLT2023_Quechua_data/blob/main/que_spa_clean/test/txt/segments">Quechua Test Segments File Order</a>

-Submissions should be sent to all: j.ortega@northeastern.edu, rodolfojoel.zevallos@upf.edu, and williamchen@cmu.edu (please send to all)
+Submissions should be sent to all: j.ortega@northeastern.edu, rodolfojoel.zevallos@upf.edu, and williamchen@cmu.edu (please send to all) The scripts to score them are based on BLEU and CHRF and can be found on the main site here: <a href="https://github.com/Llamacha/IWSLT2023_Quechua_data">Scripts for scoring using BLEU/CHRF<a>

 Good Luck!